 Veiny Meadow-rue is a native, erect, perennial spring plant of the woodland areas; the stems can be 1 to 3-1/2 feet in height, green in color, slightly angled and may have a whitish cast.
-There is the remnant of a protective sheath below where the stem branches into the flowering panicle.
+There is the remnant of an emerging stems protective sheath below where the stem branches into the flowering panicle.

 NOTE: Veiny Meadow-rue is known to hybridize with Tall Meadow rue and the plants in the Garden may show some characteristics of that.

 The leaves are both basal and stem, and compound.
 There are 1 to 3 stem leaves, long stalked, 3 to 4 times 3-parted.
 Leaves at the base of the panicle will be without stalks.
 Each branch of the compound leaf has 3 to 5 thin leaflets that have 3 to 5 rounded lobes at their apex; these lobes usually have crenations.
 The entire leaf can be up to a foot long.
 The leaflets are somewhat circular to kidney shape and can have bases that are wedge shaped.
 The largest leaflets are more than 20 mm wide.
 Both the leaflets and the stalk are hairless except that the leaflet underside may have glandular hair.